-Even though the dry weight of the DX3 is pretty light (just under 14 pounds), pulling a waterlogged robot out of your pool can be a pain the arm and shoulder muscles.
+Even though the dry weight of the DX3 is pretty light (just under 14 pounds), pulling a waterlogged robot out of your pool can be a pain to the arm and shoulder muscles.
 Thankfully, Maytronics has your back – the DX3 has quick-draining ports that let water flow out freely when pulled out of the pool.
-This means bearing less weight when you ultimately need to empty the filter basket.
+It means bearing less weight when you ultimately need to empty the filter basket.

 Single Top-Loaded Filter Basket

 All that’s left to do is throw any collected leaves, dirt, and algae into a trash bin or composter and give the basket a quick spray with a hose.
-It literally takes less than two minutes to clean.
+It takes less than two minutes to clean.

 User-Friendly Control Module

-It would be nice if it had a filter indicator that alerts you when to empty out the basket but doing this once every two or three days should suffice (depending on how dirty your pool is).Related Dolphin Robotic Pool Cleaner Articles
+It would be nice if it had a filter indicator that alerts you when to empty the basket but doing this once every two or three days should suffice (depending on how dirty your pool is).Related Dolphin Robotic Pool Cleaner Articles